hussaintaha/Solar-kit-combination/report.md

 Displayed the recommended BTU value based on the insulation value change.
 Updated step 2 and step 4 by making the entire box clickable.
 Worked on updating the available quantities of the custom-created product and enabling it to be added to the cart.

+17/09/24
+Today,
+ I worked on conditionally rendering the collections, creating a custom draft product, and developing an API to create variants of custom products.
+I also set the inventory quantity.
+However, when I added the product to the cart, I encountered an error related to the variant, so I am currently working on fixing it.

+ 21/09/24
+Today, I worked on
+Creating a custom product called "Custom Wiring Kit" and set up variants for it, including dynamic pricing based on distance.
+I implemented functionality so that when the custom product is created, it does not appear on the storefront if a customer searches for it; customers can only purchase this product directly.
+I created functionality to automatically delete the custom product from Shopify once the order is fulfilled.

+25/09/24

+Report:

+1. In the very first step, we calculate the space by obtaining the length, width, and height.

+2. Once the first step is completed, we provide options to select the type of insulation you want: "Not Insulated, Minimum, Good, Paranoid."

+3. In the third step, we display the air conditioner options based on the BTU value.
+If the first two steps are not completed, the collection will not be displayed.

+4. In the fourth step, we show options for how long you want to run the air conditioner each day.
+We present four options: "Overhead Sun Only, 6 Hours a Day, 12 Hours a Day, Full Blast 24/7."
+Based on this selection, we calculate the daily energy harvest in KWH using the formula you provided.

+5. In step five, we display collections based on the harvest value calculated in the fourth step.
+We follow the same process for the sixth and seventh points.

+6. In the last step, we provide fields for customers to enter:

+Distance from Panels to Battery in feet
+Distance from Battery to HVAC in feet
+We create a product in Shopify with a dynamic price and name it "Custom Wiring Kit," which is then added to the cart.
+This created product does not display on the storefront when users search for it.
+If the order is fulfilled, the custom product is automatically deleted.

+Note:
+I have currently used dummy collections for the demo.
+You will need to create collections on your Shopify store and add the products you want to display in those collections.

+Remaining work: Hosting the app using the provided credentials: ssh taha@38.39.182.71.